Interventions for Cortical Injury & Cognitive Decline

 Bethany G.E.
 Bowley

 Bethany graduated from the University of New Hampshire with a degree in Zoology.
-She joined our laboratory in 2003 with an interest in behaviorally testing non-human primates.
-She currently tests NHPs in cognitive and motor tasks as well as coordinates and performs clinical procedures for study subjects.
+She joined our laboratory in 2003 and plays a role in oversight and coordination of the cognitive and motor testing with our monkeys and coordinates clinical procedures for study subjects.
 She also assisted in developing our Grasp Assessment Scale and works closely with Dr. Pessina using the scale to rate the recovery of function in monkeys following cortical injury.

 Penny L. Shultz

-Karen Slater is our Laboratory Manager and came to our laboratory with a rich and varied background.
-She is a Clark University graduate with a BA in Biology.
-Her experience includes clinical (ophthalmic technician, dispensing optician), private research, tissue culture, karyotyping, transfection and ISH (BU Center for Human Genetics), DNA isolation, PCR and genome-wide searches in Parkinson’s disease, and COPD and heart disease (BU Framingham Heart Study).
-Her current role includes placing orders for equipment and consumables, overseeing compliance with monthly/yearly requirements (TB testing, animal census, radio-isotope compliance, chemical inventory) and maintaining our 15 ultra-low freezers.
-Also, she assists in prepping for animal surgeries and procedures, assists new laboratory members in completing clearances to enter and work in our laboratory space, coordinates with Environmental Health and Safety, BUASC and BU Facilities on laboratory issues.
+Karen Slater is our Laboratory Manager and she is a Clark University graduate with a BA in Biology.
+She came to our laboratory with a rich and varied background including clinical (ophthalmic technician, dispensing optician), private research, tissue culture, karyotyping, transfection and ISH (BU Center for Human Genetics), DNA isolation, PCR and genome-wide searches in Parkinson’s disease, COPD and heart disease (BU Framingham Heart Study).
+Her current role includes overseeing compliance with monthly/yearly requirements (TB testing, animal census, radioisotope compliance, chemical inventory), placing orders for equipment and consumables and maintaining our 15 ultra-low freezers.
+Also, she assists new laboratory members in completing clearances to enter and work in our laboratory space, coordinates with Environmental Health and Safety, Animal Science Center and BU Facilities on laboratory issues.